-- No evidence of any needs; no need for action.Child/youth has never engaged in bullying at school or in the community. - Need or risk behavior that requires monitoring, watchful waiting, or preventive action based on history, suspicion, or disagreement.
-Child/youth has been involved with groups that have bullied other children/youth either in - Child/youth has been involved with groups that have bullied other children/youth either in school or the community; however, child/youth has not had a leadership role in these groups. - Need is interfering with functioning.
+- No evidence of any needs; no need for action.
+Child/youth has never engaged in bullying at school or in the community. - 1 Need or risk behavior that requires monitoring, watchful waiting, or preventive action based on history, suspicion, or disagreement.

+Child/youth has been involved with groups that have bullied other children/youth either in school or the community; however, child/youth has not had a leadership role in these groups.

+2 Need is interfering with functioning.
 Action is required to ensure that the identified need or risk behavior is addressed.

 Child/youth has bullied other children/youth in school or community.
-Child/youth has either bullied the other children/youth individually or led a group that bullied others. - Intensive and/or immediate action is required to address the need or risk behavior.
+Child/youth has either bullied the other children/youth individually or led a group that bullied others.

+3 Intensive and/or immediate action is required to address the need or risk behavior.
 Child/youth has repeatedly utilized threats or actual violence to bully children/youth in school and/or community.